Competition and Diversity in Generative AI: Case Study: Scattergories

 \subsection{Competition under a single tool}

 We begin by analyzing the setting in which all players share the same LLM and can only vary the temperature $\tau$. \Cref{fig:llama3.1-opt-over-temp} shows utility as a function of $\tau$ in the $n$-player game with the score function $s_1(x) = x$ when all players use \llamaone.
 Observe that utility is approximately quasiconcave as a function of $\tau$: it increases with $\tau$ up to a certain point, and then decreases monotonically.
 Moreover, the peak occurs at larger values of $\tau$ as competition gets stronger with larger values of $n$.
-Lower temperatures are effective with mild competition but yield low utilities when competition increases.
+Intuitively, lower temperatures are most likely to yield valid answers but produce low-entropy distributions, since entropy increases monotonically with temperature (see \Cref{fig:entropies}, left panel).\footnote{Because entropies are estimated from incomplete samples, we apply the Miller-Madow correction \citep{miller1955note,madow1948limiting}.} While this is good for mild competition, higher temperatures trade off quality for diversity, which increases welfare under stronger competition.
+Eventually, at higher temperatures, LLM performance degrades dramatically, and utilities drop off.
 We provide analogous figures for the other five LLMs in \Cref{fig:utility_over_temp}.

 \paragraph*{Diversity and utility of equilibria.}